 Elements of shoe design that affect feel:

-The shape of the shoe, for example, toe shape (full-rounded or fashion) will affect the feel of the shoe.
+The shape of the shoe, for example, toe shape (full-rounded, square or athletic) will affect the feel of the shoe.

 The opening of the shoe may affect the feel of the shoe.
 A blucher affords the widest opening, a V-throat the snuggest.

 Shoe linings can also affect feel.
 Some people prefer the smooth feel of a leather upper, others may prefer fabric linings.

 Many FootJoy models offer memory foam around the heel and/or the tongue to provide a snug feel.

 For people who want to remove any movement in their shoe, BOA offers the most precise fit for the most snug feel.